kenenediogo/kenenediogo/README.md

 - 👋 Hi, I’m @kenenediogo
 - 👀 I’m interested in, Java, JavaScript, HTML, CSS, Phyton, PHP
 - 🌱 I’m currently learning ...
 HTML5 e CSS3, Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... great projects and lear more about everything
 - 📫 How to reach me ... github.com/kenenediogo

 <!---